neilmillard/millardtechnicalservices/content/managed-platform.markdown

 permalink: /managed-platform/
 hero_height: is-small
 ---
+AI and Automation enables your business to operate more efficiently.

+Your teams can perform deployments and scaling which is designed into your business enabling your creative teams to do what they do best.

+Are you using Cloud servers?

 Built to fail is a paradigm you must adopt.
 Google and Amazon build their own servers as cheaply as possible knowing that even if they used name brand servers,